sindresorhus/got/readme.md

 By default, the property `allItems` is always an empty array.

-When set to `false`, the parameter `allItems` is always an empty array.
-This setting can impact memory usage when working with a large dataset.
+When set to `false`, the `allItems` parameter is always an empty array.
+If `true`, it can hugely increase memory usage when working with a large dataset.

 ##### localAddress